-Making payments from the compensation fund
+Making payments from the SRA Compensation Fund

-Purpose and status of this guidance
+Purpose of this guidance

-The Compensation Fund is a discretionary fund, no-one is entitled to a payment from it.
+The SRA Compensation Fund is a discretionary fund, no-one is entitled to a payment from it.
 The following points apply generally to how we deal with applications:

 Overview of decisions to make a payment

-Stage 1: Is there legal power to make a payment?
+- Do we have legal power to make a payment?

-Do we have legal power to make a payment?
+Stage 1 - Do we have legal power to make a payment?

-Is the applicant eligible?
+Is the type of applicant eligible?

 Some points to note: